Fred-Vaniss/page-perso-angular/src/assets/portfolio/gmod/article.en.md

 ### Addons for Garry's Mod
 #### Personal projects

-* 2020 - 2021
+* **Year**: 2020 - 2021
-* Used technologies: LUA
+* **Technologie**: Lua

 During my free time, I develop addons for Garry's Mod.
-It's both a video game and an artistic tool, it's highly modulable by the possibility to add LUA coded scripts within the game.
+It's both a video game and an artistic tool, it's highly modulable by the possibility to add Lua coded scripts within the game.

 The creations can be published on the Steam Workshop where everyone can install created addons.